Voter Registration & Elections

 - Curbside Voting (from your vehicle): This option is always available to those with a disability, limited mobility, or anyone over the age of 65.

 - Assistance Request: Any voter requiring assistance may receive it from a person of their choosing, whether they are voting in person or by mail.
 If the voter indicates they will be using an assistant to mark their ballot, the assistant must fill out a Request for Assistance form and sign it.
 Once the form has been completed, the assistant can mark the ballot at the discretion of the voter and either place the marked ballot in the scanner (in person) or complete the mail ballot envelope as indicated by the instructions and return it.

 Becoming a Candidate

 If you are interested in running for office in Virginia, please refer to the State Board of Elections website for information.
 Local candidates i.e. City Council, School Board can contact our office at 434-970-3250 or email with questions or to request hard copies of campaign finance forms and other reporting documents.
 It is imperative, before launching a campaign, that a potential candidate read the current Candidate Bulletin (PDF) provided by the Department of Elections.

 View electronic campaign finance reports filed with the State Board of Elections, including filings from candidates for statewide offices and House of Delegates, and for candidates for local office who choose to file electronically.
 Search by candidate’s name.

-Public inspection files are available in our office, during office hours, containing copies of campaign finance and candidate qualifying documents (except petitions) filed with us by candidates for local office for the current and most recent elections.
+Public inspection files are available in our office, during office hours, containing copies of candidate qualifying documents (except petitions) filed with us by candidates for local office for the current and most recent elections.